7 Best Projection Screens for Conference Rooms

 You need 4,000-5,000 lumens minimum in these rooms.
 Standard office lighting puts substantial ambient light on screens this size.
 If the room has windows, bump that to 5,000-6,000 lumens or invest in an ambient light rejecting screen to improve effective brightness.

 Sound quality matters more in these spaces.
 Consider screens that accommodate speakers behind them if you're doing video conferencing.
 The screen for office use should integrate with your room's AV system cleanly.
+Monitor mount arms can supplement your projection setup for multi-display environments.

 Large Conference Rooms and Venues